amazon-science/alexa-arena/modeling/vl_model/README.md

-# Installation
+# 1. Installation
-This was tested on Ubuntu 18.04.
+This was tested on the Deep Learning AMI (Ubuntu 18.04) Version 61.3 AWS instance.

 1. Create a new conda environment and activate it.
     ```